All About an Online Cyber Security Degree

 Once you’re enrolled in an online computer information security degree program, you may learn a variety of skills, including the ability to design an organization’s security systems procedures and protocols and ensuring that an organization’s online security systems are compliant with standards, policies and laws.
 Employment in the computer and information technology field is projected to grow 12 percent from 2014 to 2024, faster than the average for all other occupations[iv].
 You may even want to consider pursuing a career as an information security analyst, a career that is expected to grow 18 percent from 2014 to 2024.[iii]

 Taking an online computer information security degree program can be very different than traditional on-campus learning.
 To make it more enjoyable, seek out the valuable resources that lots colleges and schools offer.
 They may include IT services, tutoring, disability support, online library assistance and the chance to speak to a professor if you need extra help.
 When signing up for classes, be sure to contact your school’s program representative or counselor to find out where you can access such resources.

 Great Student Support

-Choosing the ideal college and the right online information security program can be a difficult task.
+Choosing the ideal college and the right online computer information security program can be a difficult task.
 That’s why it’s important to know what you may need to look for.
 While school location, size and campus life may not be as important to an online student as it is to one on campus, there are other factors you should consider.
 Examining a school’s graduation rate, its retention numbers, its career assistance, along with its loan default rate may all be important.
-Not all online degree programs may be eligible for federal student aid and not all may be accredited.
-Earning an information security degree may be a great way to pursue entry to this growing field as well as opening the door to the career of your dreams.
+Not all online degree programs may be eligible for federal student aid and not all may be accredited[vi].
+Earning an online computer information security degree may be a great way to pursue entry to this growing field as well as opening the door to the career of your dreams.